Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 - **Green**
 ![Green](https://via.placeholder.com/15/466043/000000?text=+)

-  Hex Code: #466043
+  - Hex Code: #466043
-  Represents nature, tranquility and a sense of calm.
+  - Represents nature, tranquility and a sense of calm.

 - **Brown**
 ![Brown](https://via.placeholder.com/15/A0522D/000000?text=+)

-  Hex Code: #A0522D
+  - Hex Code: #A0522D
-  Symbolizes earthiness and warmth.
+  - Symbolizes earthiness and warmth.

-I have chosen these two colours as I feel they represent nature well, and therefore fit in with the website's theme.
+I have chosen these two colours as they represent nature well, and therefore fit in with the website's theme.

 I have also used: